slaay/slaay.github.io/_posts/2015-04-06-Internet_of_Pi.md

 I do want to be left out of the IOT storm as its going to be great leaning experience.

 Here is my idea of IOT that I am working on, basically its a flying device (well inspired from other pioneers in Goa).
-But i do not have any cash lying around to go and buy heavy duty quad copters.
+But I do not have any cash lying around to go and buy heavy duty quad copters.

 ### So the idea is